Our approach to inclusion, diversity & representation

 We strongly encourage members from underrepresented backgrounds to take part in the democratic processes that underpin the SoA structure – from our board of directors (Management Committee) through to our community committees.

 We are working to ensure that the makeup of our Management Committee and Council are representative of the wider author community.
+In autumn 2022 we will be asking members to help us to tackle issues around barriers of access, representation and diversity by completing an anonymous diversity survey, which will help to us to gain a better understanding of the members we represent.

 While the nature of our professional advice is universal – it is relevant to authors regardless of background – we need to ensure that it reaches as wide an audience as possible.